fstab50/gensec/rkhunter/unhide/README.md

 ## Instructions

-This script must be executed by running one of the following `rkhunter-install.sh` modes:
+This script must be executed by running one of the following two `rkhunter-install.sh` installation modes:

-#### Full Install
+#### 1. Full Install

 ```bash